HASSANQAMARSAIGAL/Retail-Sales-Analysis-SQL-Project/README.md

-Retail Sales Analysis — SQL Project

-🔹 Project Overview
+📈 Project Overview
-This project involves analyzing retail sales data using MySQL.
+This project involves exploring and analyzing retail sales data using MySQL.
-The main objective is to extract valuable business insights and aid stakeholders in making data-informed decisions
+The main objective is to uncover valuable business insights, identify sales trends, and aid in data-informed decision-making.

-🔹 Database Schema
-The project utilizes a single table: retail_sales with the following structure: transaction_id (INT, Primary Key) sale_date (DATE) sale_time (TIME) customer_id (INT) gender (VARCHAR) age (INT) category (VARCHAR) quantity (INT) price_per_unit (FLOAT) cogs (FLOAT) total_sale (FLOAT)
+Through this analysis, we aim to answer questions related to customer behavior, product performance, and store operations.

-🔹 Data Cleaning
+🔹 Key Features
-Removed records with missing or NULL values in key fields.
-Standardized data to enable accurate and trustworthy analysis.

-🔹 Analysis and Queries
-✅ How many sales do we have in total?
-✅ How many unique customers do we have?
-✅ Retrieve all transactions where the category is Clothing, the quantity is greater than 4, and the transaction falls in November 2022.
-✅ Calculate total sales for each product category.
-✅ Identify the top 5 customers by total sales.
-✅ Count number of orders by shift (Morning, Afternoon, Evening).
+✅ Comprehensive sales analysis by product, customer, and region ✅ Aggregation of key metrics (total sales, average order value, number of orders) ✅ Identification of best-selling products and underperformers ✅ Analysis of sales trends over time (weekly, monthly, and quarterly) ✅ Application of window functions, GROUP BY, and other advanced SQL techniques ✅ Support for data-informed business decisions — promotions, pricing strategies, and inventory control

 🔹 Tools and Techniques
-MySQL for data storage, transformation, and retrieving analytical results.
+MySQL — for data storage, transformation, and retrieving results

-SQL (with GROUP BY, SUM, COUNT, LIMIT, and CASE) for data analysis.
+SQL (GROUP BY, JOIN, WINDOW_FUNCTIONS) — for performing complex data manipulations

+Exploratory Data Analysis — for uncovering patterns and adding depth to business understanding

+Table Relationships and Database Design — following best practices for data consistency

+Query Optimization — ensuring performance and efficiency while retrieving large amounts of data

+🔹 Project File(s)
+Retail-Sales-Analysis.sql — contains all SQL code, from table structures to complex queries

+README.md — project overview, main goals, methods, and instructions for usage

+Sample Data (if applicable) — CSV files used to perform the analysis (currently not included in the repository)

+🔹 Business Impact
+This project helps stakeholders:

+✅ Analyze Product Performance — identify best-selling and slow-moving products ✅ Understand Customer Preferences — enable loyalty programs or promotions for high-value customers ✅ Improve Operations — manage inventory and restock efficiently ✅ Boost Profits — maximize profits by optimizing pricing, promotions, and product placement ✅ Make Data-informed Decisions — enable stakeholders to base decisions on factual data instead of guesswork